SnehilSharma0308/SOEN-6011-SEP/README.md

-# com.sep.f7.PowerCalculator Project
+# PowerCalculator Project

 ## Overview
-The com.sep.f7.PowerCalculator project is a Java-based application that calculates the power of a number (x^y) with custom implementation, error handling, and a graphical user interface (GUI) using JavaFX.
+The PowerCalculator project is a Java-based application that calculates the power of a number (x^y) with custom implementation, error handling, and a graphical user interface (GUI) using JavaFX.
 This project adheres to semantic versioning and follows industry best practices for code quality and testing.

 ## Version
 Current Version: 1.0.0